Call for Research Proposals

 Proposals will be considered on a rolling basis.
 Research can be carried out at any time agreed upon in advance with Farm Sanctuary.

 - Grant amounts depend on the scope of the project, budget justification, and significance of the study.

 - All research must take place in an approved setting, such as a farm animal sanctuary.
-(Farm Sanctuary has approved sanctuaries in Watkins Glen, New York; Orland, California; and Acton, California) Research settings should be ethologically and socially appropriate for the individual animal and his/her species and should not involve animals who are purchased or bred.
+(Farm Sanctuary has approved sanctuaries in New York and California.)
+Research settings should be ethologically and socially appropriate for the individual animal and his/her species and should not involve animals who are purchased or bred.